-I was going through a couple of books I have and found this monkey bread recipe in the Baking for Dummies book, by Emily Nolan.
+I was going through a couple of books I have and found this monkey bread recipe in the Baking for Dummies book by Emily Nolan.
 This was the first book I bought to learn to bake.
-It has all the basic information on principles of baking, tools and techniques, a number of recipes, troubleshooting tips and lot more.
-This monkey bread is also called pull apart bread because it has to be pulled apart with your hands, instead of cutting it.
+It has all the basic information on baking principles, tools and techniques, a number of recipes, troubleshooting tips, and a lot more.
+This monkey bread is also called pull-apart bread because it has to be pulled apart with your hands instead of cutting it.

 Monkey Bread (aka Pull Apart Bread) Recipe